Rules for Clyde League matches

 Fixtures

-Captains will be responsible for arranging matches with their opponent from the fixtures sent to the team captains.
+Captains will be responsible for arranging matches with their opponents from the fixture lists sent to the team captains.
 The first team listed is the home team and they should contact the away team to arrange the match.
-I have listed matches in a 2 week period as a suggestion as to when they should be played.
-However, the only stipulation for playing the matches is that they must be played by 22nd December with no extensions.
-Captains can agree any date before 22nd December.
-If teams cannot agree date, home team should offer two separate nights one of which must be accepted.
+Matches should ideally be played in the timescales provided but must be played by 31st May.
+No extensions will be allowed.
+If teams cannot agree a date, home team should offer two separate nights one of which must be accepted.

 Venue